eworm-de/routeros-scripts/doc/mod/notification-matrix.md

 verification is applied.
 So make sure you have the certificate chain for your server in device's certificate store.

+The example below is for `matrix.org`, which uses a trust chain from *Google Trust Services*.
+Run this to import the required certificate:

+    $CertificateAvailable "GTS Root R4";

+Replace the CA certificate name with what ever is needed for your server.

 ### From other device

 If you have setup your Matrix *notification account* before just reuse that.